 If your shift falls on a public holiday you’ll be paid for the hours you work.

 - what you’d normally be paid — including any extra money you’re paid for working on a particular type of day, sometimes called a penal rate.

 If it’s a day you’d usually work you’ll also get a day in lieu (alternative holiday) for the public holiday the shift covers — even if your shift covers only part of a public holiday.

-If you aren’t sure it’s a day you usually work
+If you are not sure it’s a day you usually work

 You need to talk to your employer, and agree together if it’s a day you’d usually work.
 The Employment NZ website explains what you and your employer must consider.

-If you don’t work on a public holiday
+If you do not work on a public holiday

 If it’s a day you usually work you’ll be paid either:

 - what you’d get if you had worked that day — this is known as relevant daily pay, or